 As well as being integrated into all curriculum areas, PSHE (including Citizenship) lessons are timetabled for all pupils in Years 1 to 6 with a scheme of work for each year group, which is resourced appropriately.
 Teachers have the freedom to use these sessions in different ways in response to situations that arise with the pupils in their forms.
 Form teachers are normally responsible for the delivery of Circle Time/PSHE lessons.
-The Assistant Head (Inclusion) oversees the delivery of the subject.
-In accordance with the School's aims and ethos, assemblies, RE lessons and Form times are also seen as important opportunities to expand the pupils' awareness of the wider world and of moral issues, individual responsibilities and human qualities.
+The Head of Prep/PSHE oversees the delivery of the subject.
+In accordance with the School's aims and ethos, assemblies, RE lessons and Form times are also seen as important opportunities to expand the pupils' awareness of the wider world and of moral issues, individual responsibilities and human qualities, including the teaching of British Fundamental Values throughout the curriculum.
 Opportunities for health education are also utilised in PE and science.
 Furthermore, teachers take every opportunity to allow the pupils to reflect on the wider world and their contribution to the common good.